Wall Street brushes off DC's shutdown, but yields sink on discouraging data about the economy

 NEW YORK (AP) — Wall Street still doesn't seem to care much about the latest shutdown of the U.S. government, as stocks drift around their records on Wednesday, but yields are sinking in the bond market following the latest discouraging signals on the economy.

-The S&P 500 rose 0.1% in afternoon trading.
-The Dow Jones Industrial Average rose 6 points, or less than 0.1%, to its all-time high set the day before, while the Nasdaq composite rose 0.1%, as of 12:24 p.m.
+The S&P 500 rose 0.2% in afternoon trading.
+The Dow Jones Industrial Average added 20 points, or less than 0.1%, to its all-time high set the day before, while the Nasdaq composite rose 0.3%, as of 1:31 p.m.
 Eastern time.

 The action was stronger in the bond market, where Treasury yields dropped after a report suggested hiring may have been much weaker across the country last month than economists expected.